devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ##### 1. Computer Vision

-- **Object Detection and Recognition**: Image processing techniques are used to identify and classify objects within images or video streams.
+- Object Detection and Recognition: Image processing techniques are used to identify and classify objects within images or video streams.
 This is crucial for applications like autonomous vehicles, where recognizing traffic signs and pedestrians is essential.
-- **Facial Recognition**: Systems use image processing to detect and recognize human faces in images, enabling applications in security (e.g., surveillance) and social media (e.g., tagging).
+- Facial Recognition: Systems use image processing to detect and recognize human faces in images, enabling applications in security (e.g., surveillance) and social media (e.g., tagging).
-- **Augmented Reality (AR)**: Image processing is used to overlay digital information on real-world images, enhancing user experience in applications like gaming and navigation.
+- Augmented Reality (AR): Image processing is used to overlay digital information on real-world images, enhancing user experience in applications like gaming and navigation.

 ##### 2. Medical Imaging

-- **Diagnostic Imaging**: Techniques such as MRI, CT scans, and X-rays rely heavily on image processing to enhance image quality and aid in the diagnosis of medical conditions.
+- Diagnostic Imaging: Techniques such as MRI, CT scans, and X-rays rely heavily on image processing to enhance image quality and aid in the diagnosis of medical conditions.
 For example, algorithms can detect tumors or anomalies in scans.
-- **Image Segmentation**: This involves partitioning an image into meaningful regions, which is critical in identifying different tissues or organs in medical images.
+- Image Segmentation: This involves partitioning an image into meaningful regions, which is critical in identifying different tissues or organs in medical images.
-- **Image Reconstruction**: Image processing can reconstruct images from incomplete or corrupted data, improving the quality of medical diagnostics.
+- Image Reconstruction: Image processing can reconstruct images from incomplete or corrupted data, improving the quality of medical diagnostics.

 ##### 3. Security

-- **Surveillance Systems**: Image processing is integral to modern surveillance systems that automatically detect and track individuals or objects in real-time.
+- Surveillance Systems: Image processing is integral to modern surveillance systems that automatically detect and track individuals or objects in real-time.
 This includes applications such as monitoring public spaces or securing sensitive areas.
-- **Biometric Authentication**: Systems use image processing for fingerprint recognition, iris recognition, and facial recognition to enhance security measures.
+- Biometric Authentication: Systems use image processing for fingerprint recognition, iris recognition, and facial recognition to enhance security measures.
-- **Anomaly Detection**: Advanced algorithms analyze video feeds to identify unusual behavior or activities that may indicate security threats.
+- Anomaly Detection: Advanced algorithms analyze video feeds to identify unusual behavior or activities that may indicate security threats.

 #### Image Processing for Data Augmentation in Machine Learning

 Data augmentation is a technique used in machine learning to artificially expand the size of a training dataset by creating modified versions of existing data points.
 In the context of image processing, this involves applying various transformations to images to generate new training samples.
 Common augmentation techniques include:

-- **Rotation**: Rotating images by a certain angle to create variations.
+- Rotation: Rotating images by a certain angle to create variations.
-- **Flipping**: Horizontally or vertically flipping images.
+- Flipping: Horizontally or vertically flipping images.
-- **Scaling**: Resizing images while maintaining their aspect ratio.
+- Scaling: Resizing images while maintaining their aspect ratio.
-- **Cropping**: Randomly cropping sections of images.
+- Cropping: Randomly cropping sections of images.
-- **Color Jittering**: Adjusting brightness, contrast, saturation, or hue.
+- Color Jittering: Adjusting brightness, contrast, saturation, or hue.

 These techniques help improve the robustness of machine learning models by exposing them to a wider variety of input data, which can lead to better generalization on unseen data.